pieterberg/Smartie-Sorter/design.md

 ## 1. Name sign

-The documentation for the "Smartie Sorter 3000" name sign used in this project is provided in this section.
+The documentation for the "Smartie Sorter 3000" name sign used for this project is provided in this section.

 ### 1.1.
 Digital file